Integrated Analysis Environments for Heat Transfer and Fluid Flow

 One of our key jobs at CRTech is to make our thermal/fluid solution technologies disappear ... to become components of a custom multidisciplinary design environment.

 CRTech provides best-of-class user-extensible heat transfer and fluid flow design and analysis capabilities accessible through both geometric and nongeometric user interfaces.
 But we realize that some customers’ needs are best served with their own custom environment or interface.
-We are also strong proponents of system-level trade studies and other high-level design tasks that require the feedback of many specialized analyses and considerations: structural, electrical, CFD, aerothermal, optical, reliability, life cycle cost (LCC) or net present value (NPV), etc.
+We are also strong proponents of multidisciplinary design analysis (MDA) and optimization (MDO), that is, system-level trade studies and other high-level design tasks that require the feedback of many specialized analyses and considerations: structural, electrical, CFD, aerothermal, optical, reliability, life cycle cost (LCC) or net present value (NPV), etc.

-Therefore, not only are our tools highly extensible and customizable, and not only are they fully parametric and able to respond dynamically to model changes, but we also provide APIs (advanced programmer interfaces) and other tools for integrating SINDA/FLUINT and Thermal Desktop®, RadCAD®, FloCAD® solution technologies into a higher-level design evaluation system.
-Such capabilities are available for codes such as Microsoft Excel®, Aras Comet SDPM, and Noesis' Optimus®, and we welcome the opportunity to create additional connections.
+Therefore, not only are our tools highly extensible and customizable, and not only are they fully parametric and able to respond dynamically to model changes, but we also provide a powerful API (application programming interface) called OpenTD and other tools for integrating SINDA/FLUINT and Thermal Desktop®, RadCAD®, FloCAD® solution technologies into a higher-level design evaluation system.
+Such capabilities can be accessed using C#, MATLAB®, Python, Microsoft Excel®, Aras Comet SDPM, and Noesis' Optimus®, and OpenTD can be used to create new connections.

-Thermal Desktop features a powerful API: OpenTD.
-OpenTD allows you to automate many of the tasks currently performed interactively using Thermal Desktop's Graphical User Interface (GUI).
-OpenTD gives you the tools to programmatically create, query, edit, delete, and run models.
-You can use any .NET language to interact with OpenTD (C#, VB.NET, F#, etc.) or any system that can load .NET assemblies such as Matlab, Python, or Excel VSTO.
+OpenTD allows you to automate many of the tasks performed interactively using Thermal Desktop's Graphical User Interface (GUI).
+OpenTD gives you the tools to programmatically create, query, edit, delete, run and control models.
+You can use any .NET language to interact with OpenTD (C#, VB.NET, F#, etc.) or any system that can load .NET assemblies such as MATLAB, Python, or Excel VSTO.